 Examples of falsification include:

-Packets containing a copy of the CUNY Policy on Academic Integrity and, if applicable, the college's procedures implementing the Policy, and information explaining the Policy and procedures shall be distributed to all current faculty and, on an annual basis to all new faculty (full and part-time) These packets also shall be posted on each college's website with a link provided in the Learning Management System (LMS) shell.
+2.1.
+The CUNY Policy on Academic Integrity, and, if applicable, the college's procedures for implementing the Policy, shall be posted to each college's website with a link provided in the Learning Management System (LMS) shell.
 It is recommended that the link also be included in each course syllabus.
-Orientation sessions for all new faculty (full and part-time) and students shall incorporate a discussion of academic integrity.
+Orientation sessions for all new faculty (full- and part-time) and students shall incorporate a discussion of academic integrity.

+2.3.
 Each college shall subscribe to an electronic plagiarism detection service and shall notify students of the fact that such a service is available for use by the faculty.
-Colleges shall encourage faculty members to use such services and to inform students of their use of such services.
+Colleges shall make faculty aware of the availability of such services and faculty should inform students of their use.

+3.2.
 A faculty member who suspects that a student has committed a violation of the CUNY Academic Integrity Policy shall review with the student the facts and circumstances of the suspected violation whenever feasible.
-Thereafter, a faculty member who concludes that there has been an incident of academic dishonesty sufficient to affect the student's final course grade shall report such incident on a Faculty Report Form (pdf) in substantially the same format as the sample annexed to this Policy and shall submit the Form to the college's Academic Integrity Officer, copying his/her Department Chair.
-Each college shall use a uniform form throughout the college, which shall contain, at a minimum, the name of the instructor, the name of the student, the course name and number and section number, the date of the incident, a description of the incident and the instructor's contact information.
+Thereafter, a faculty member who concludes that there has been an incident of academic dishonesty sufficient to affect the student's final course grade shall report such incident on a Faculty Report Form in substantially the same format as the sample annexed to this Policy and shall submit the Form to the college's Academic Integrity Officer, copying his/her Department Chair.
+Each college shall use a uniform form throughout the college, which shall contain, at a minimum, the name of the instructor, the name of the student, the course name and number, the date of the incident, an explanation of the incident and the instructor's contact information.
 All instances of academic dishonesty that are reported to the Academic Integrity Officer shall be recorded for documentation and tracking purposes.

-The Academic Integrity Officer shall update the Faculty Report Form (pdf) after a suspected incident has been resolved to reflect that resolution.
+3.3.
+The Academic Integrity Officer shall update the Faculty Report Form after a suspected incident has been resolved to reflect that resolution.
 Unless the resolution exonerates the student, as described in Section 4.4, the Academic Integrity Officer of each college shall place the Form in a confidential academic integrity file created for each student alleged to have violated the Academic Integrity Policy and shall retain each Form for the purposes of identifying repeat offenders, gathering data, and assessing and reviewing policies.
-Unless the student is exonerated, written decisions on academic integrity matters after adjudication also shall be placed in the student's academic integrity file.
+Unless they exonerate the student, written decisions on academic integrity matters after adjudication also shall be placed in the student's academic integrity file.
 The Academic Integrity Officer shall be responsible for maintaining students' academic integrity files.

-Student Admits to the Academic Dishonesty and Does Not Contest the Academic Sanction
+4.2.1.
+Student Admits to the Academic Dishonesty and Does Not Contest the Academic Sanction.

-Student Admits to the Academic Dishonesty but Contests the Academic Sanction
+4.2.2 Student Admits to the Academic Dishonesty but Contests the Academic Sanction.

 In a case where a student admits to the alleged academic dishonesty but contests the particular academic sanction imposed, the student may appeal the academic sanction through the college's grade appeal process.
 The student shall be allowed, at a minimum, an opportunity to present a written position with supporting evidence.
 The committee reviewing the appeal shall issue a written decision explaining the justification for the academic sanction imposed.

-In a case where a student denies the academic dishonesty, a fact-finding determination shall be made, at each college's option, by an Academic Integrity Committee established by the college's governance body (at CUNY SPS, the Academic Standing Committee) or by the Student-Faculty Disciplinary Committee established under Article XV of the CUNY Bylaws.
+In a case where a student denies the academic dishonesty, a fact-finding determination shall be made, at each college's option, by an Academic Integrity Committee established by the College's governance body or by the Student-Faculty Disciplinary Committee established under Article XV of the CUNY Bylaws.
 Each college's Academic Integrity Committee shall adopt procedures for hearing cases.
-(If a college opts to use its Student-Faculty Disciplinary Committee for this purpose, that Committee shall use Article XV procedures.)
-Those procedures, at a minimum, shall provide a student with (i) written notice of the charges against him or her; (ii) the right to appear before the Committee; and (iii) the right to present witness statements and/or to call witnesses.
+(If a college opts to use its Student-Faculty Disciplinary Committee for this purpose, that Committee shall use Article IX procedures.)
+These procedures, at a minimum, shall provide students with (i) written notice of the charges against them; (ii) the right to appear before the Committee; and (iii) the right to present witness statements and/or to call witnesses.
 Those procedures also shall provide the faculty member with the right to make an appearance before the Committee and/or present supporting documents.
 The Committee may request the testimony of any witness and may permit any such witness to be questioned by the student and by the administrator presenting the case.
 Academic Integrity Committees and Student-Faculty Disciplinary Committees, as applicable, shall issue written decisions and send copies of their decisions to the college's Academic Integrity Officer.
 The Academic Integrity Officer may not serve on a college's Academic Integrity Committee.